 Little touches let you know that you are staying in Hollywood.
 The doors to the rooms are painted with movie characters – right next to the lobby you will find James Cameron’s Avatar character.
 The shower curtains are appropriately maps of the Los Angeles Freeway system!
 Visit: www.dixiehollywoodhotel.com

-Hollywood Premiere Hotel is one of the cheaper hotels along this stretch of Hollywood Blvd and with that said one of a number that are not very well maintained.
+Hollywood Premiere Hotel is one of the cheaper hotels along this stretch of Hollywood Blvd and with that said one of a number of hotels in the area that are not very well maintained at all.
 They are located 5333 Hollywood Boulevard.
 This is the heart of Thai Town and is only several miles from the tourist center of Hollywood.
 They are located right next to the main Thailand Plaza center as well as a very short walk to the closest metro stop (Hollywood Blvd and Western).

-Don’t expect anything even similar to “luxury” – we have stayed here several times – the hotel is very run down; during our latest stay, the shower did not work other than a drip drip (we ended up taking a bucket shower using the waste paper bucket to collect water from the sink – which was working fine).
-In our several experiences here, the older staff isn’t that friendly – however the younger staff are quite cordial.
-Phone: (323)466-1691
+Don’t expect anything even similar to “decent accommodations” – we have stayed here a number of times – the hotel is very run down; during our latest stay, the shower did not work other than a drip drip (we ended up taking a bucket shower using the waste paper bucket to collect water from the sink – which was working fine).
+In our several experiences here, the older staff isn’t that friendly – and the younger staff is very suspicious of its guests, recently asking/accusing if we were with some homeless looking man who was hanging around in front of the hotel – and requiring us to fill out several pieces of paper indicating home address and then much later knocking on our door with another paper to fill out phone and license plate information.

 The hotel seems safe enough and the owners or staff always seem to be around.
 They have an early morning checkout window with buzzer.
-There is a pool located in the parking lot between the sidewalk and the actual street – (yes its surrounded by concrete but where else can you almost swim on Hollywood Blvd other than this pool!).
-They have their own parking lot which is helpful as this part of Hollywood Blvd with its streetside limited or metered parking always poses a challenge.
+There is a pool located in the parking lot between the sidewalk and the actual street – (yes its surrounded by concrete, but almost swimming on Hollywood Blvd has a certain charm).
+They have their own parking lot which is helpful as this part of Hollywood Blvd with its street side limited or metered parking always poses a challenge.
+The free WiFi as advertised typically works very sporadically, often in the afternoons but stops working in the evenings and early mornings.
+Phone: (323) 466-1691

 Hollywood Hair Designs was located in a small Thai oriented shopping plaza and had been in business for over 30 years, run by the same owner Tony… as he says, “before Thai town was even here”.
 He was a great guy who knew all the local history and was able to really tell an entertaining story and provide a good haircut.
 Unfortunately his shop is now closed – and we fear he may have succumbed to his diabetes